 IR Meets RecSys: I have made efforts on bridging the gap between the IR and RecSys communities.
 We have modeled query expansion as collaborative filtering (CIKM16), proposed content-based recommendation models using IR techniques (RecSys17, IRJ18), and designed a joint search and recommendation model (DESIRES18).
 I co-organized the ACM Recommender Systems Challenge in 2018 on music playlist generation and continuation, which can be seen as a RecSys or IR task (RecSys18).
 Check out our visions on music recommendation (IJMIR18) and the overview of ACM RecSys Challenge 2018 (TIST19).

-In Fall 2018, I teach CS646, the Information Retrieval course (PhD-level), at UMass Amhest.
+In Fall 2018, I taught CS646, the Information Retrieval course (PhD-level), at UMass Amherst.
 The course webpage is available here.

 - SIGIR 2018 Workshop: Learning from Limited or Noisy Data for Information Retrieval

 - RecSys 2018 Workshop: ACM RecSys Challenge 2018